 How are students admitted to a seminar?

-Students apply to first-year seminars during registration.
-Students may enroll in no more than one first-year seminar in a given term, and no more than two first-year seminars in their first year of Yale College.
-See Yale Course Search for a list of the first-year seminars.
-Select "First Year Seminar " under Yale College Attributes for a complete list.
+Students apply to first-year seminars during the registration period.
+Each student may enroll in one first-year seminar per term, and up to two first-year seminars during their first year of Yale College.
+For comprehensive list of available seminars, see Yale Course Search by selecting "First Year Seminar" under Yale College Attributes.

 Are funds available for course support?